dojo/framework/docs/en/stores/supplemental.md

 Any `State` implemention must provide four methods to properly apply operations to the state.

--   `get<S>(path: Path<M, S>): S` takes a `Path` object and returns the value in the current state that that path points to
+-   `get<S>(path: Path<M, S>): S` takes a `Path` object and returns the value in the current state at the provided path
 -   `at<S extends Path<M, Array<any>>>(path: S, index: number): Path<M, S['value'][0]>` returns a `Path` object that points to the provided `index` in the array at the provided path
--   `path: StatePaths<M>` is a typesafe way to generate a `Path` object for a given path in the state
+-   `path: StatePaths<M>` is a type-safe way to generate a `Path` object for a given path in the state
 -   `apply(operations: PatchOperation<T>[]): PatchOperation<T>[]` applies the provided operations to the current state

 ### ImmutableState

-Dojo Stores provide an implementation of the MutableState interface that leverages [Immutable]().
+Dojo Stores provide an implementation of the MutableState interface that leverages [Immutable](https://github.com/dojo/framework/blob/master/src/stores/state/ImmutableState.ts).
 This implementation may provide better performance if there are frequent, deep updates to the store's state.
 Performance should be tested and verified before fully committing to this implementation.

 > Using Immutable